dreLT/all-reviews/README.md

 All Reviews is a web app for finding movie reviews.
 Users can search by movie title and view a list of reviews for that movie along with URLs of the actual reviews.
 Currently the app compiles review data from three APIs: *The New York Times*, *Rotten Tomatoes*, and *USAToday*.

 The live app can be viewed here: [https://all-reviews.herokuapp.com/](https://all-reviews.herokuapp.com/)
+Enter a movie title in the input area and push enter.
+After a second or search results will appear; click a title to see a list of reviews on the right.

 *Note:* This app is still in the works!
 See 'Progress' section below.